 - Look for optimum specifications in your budget.

-- Do not get attracted to unnecessary features like flip screen, screen touch, and more.
+- Do not get attracted to unnecessary features like flip screens, screen touch, and more.

-- Invest in high-quality headphones and mouse for the better gaming experience
+- Invest in high-quality headphones and a mouse for the better gaming experience

 - Do not expect much battery life from your gaming laptop.